 Professional Sellers pay a $39.99 monthly fee for their accounts to be active, even if they don’t list or sell anything.
 Individual sellers don’t have this monthly fee to contend with.

 - Listing fees.

-Individual and Professional Sellers pay the same referral fees on product sales, Individual sellers are charged a $0.99/per item fee for each unit that sells.
-Professional sellers don’t have this fee.
+Individual and Professional Sellers pay the same referral fees on product sales, but Individual sellers are charged a $0.99/per item fee for each unit sold.
+Professional sellers don’t pay this fee.
 An Individual Seller pays no monthly fee for your seller account, you will pay a per-item $0.99 fee on each sale in additional to the usual Amazon referral fees.
-If you plan to sell more than 40 units a month, you may want to consider getting a Professional Seller account just for the purpose of saving on the per-item fee (plus there are many other advantages being a Professional Seller).
-Also keep in mind that you’re allowed to flip back and forth between being an Individual Seller and Professional Seller – if you decide to stop selling as a Professional Seller for some period of time, and don’t want to be charged a monthly fee during that no-sales period.
+If you plan to sell more than 40 units a month, you may want to consider getting a Professional Seller account just to save on the per-item fee (plus there are many other advantages being a Professional Seller).
+Also keep in mind that you’re allowed to flip back and forth between being an Individual Seller and Professional Seller—for instance, if you decide to stop selling as a Professional Seller for some period of time, and don’t want to be charged a monthly fee during that no-sales period.

 - Shipping rates.

 Only professional sellers can set their own shipping rates they charge Amazon customers.
 If you plan to make shipping a profit center for you, it can be very important to be able to set your own shipping rates that you charge Amazon customers.
 But remember, Amazon charges you referral fees on the combined product price and shipping cost, so you’ll want to factor that referral fee into your shipping rates.

 - Listing new products.

 Apart from a few minor exceptions, only Professional Sellers can create new listings for products never offered before on Amazon.
 Individual sellers can only add their offers to listings already created on Amazon.